jaredtritz/jsonsails-readthedocs/source/concepts/sfiles.rst

 Writing to SFiles
 """""""""""""""""

-Writing to SFiles is done server side through an interface implemented in the script.
+Writing to SFiles is done server side via the SInterface.
 Thus, the server can make sure the writing is synchronized among users.
-The script is written and managed by the owner of the SFile.

 Reading from SFiles
 """""""""""""""""""